Michael Feeney Callan: Writing for radio and television

 Callan began writing for radio at the outset of his career.
 He adapted The Dead Secret by Wilkie Collins and Scales of Justice by Dame Ngaio Marsh for RTÉ Radio, and wrote the original plays The Train and Tripp.
 He contributed more than 20 plays to the Dan Treston-produced series Treasure House, dramatising the lives of scientists and artists from Johannes Kepler to Edgar Allan Poe and H. G. Wells.

 Callan's first screenplay was the crime series The Burke Enigma, a six-hour film production for RTÉ, which starred Ray McAnally and Donal McCann, and went forward as RTÉ's drama entry for the 1979 Prix Italia.
 According to Callan, this work was "influenced by the film noir I loved as a kid, and by Robert Altman's (filming) style."
 Subsequently, Callan joined BBC television drama in London, where he story-edited the detective series Shoestring.
 Simultaneously, at ITV, he wrote for the action series The Professionals.
 In the 1980s, Callan collaborated with Frederick Forsyth on Public Broadcasting Service-aired adaptations of Forsyth's stories Privilege and A Careful Man (Mobil Showcase).

 Collaborating with Anthony Shaffer, Callan was commissioned in 1987 by HBO to write The Negotiator, based on a treatment by Forsyth.
 The series was announced but never filmed and Forsyth later redeveloped the outline into a novel.
-He was commissioned to write a two part episode for the BBC of Doctor Who (entitled "The Children of January").
-This was in final revision when the series was suspended under Jonathan Nathan-Turner's tenure as producer in 1985.